marnoux/stunning-dollop/README.md

-### In particular, the efforts to reestablish peace after the World War have been directed toward the formation of states and the regulation of their frontiers according to a consciously national program.
+### I think it's probably best to work out in the morning to get it out of the way.
+My ultimate top tip is to drag yourself, even if you have to roll yourself out of your bed and in to a sit-up - it's really not that bad once you start.